Jonas Valley: Rumours

 In 1962, East German officials interviewed contemporary witness who claimed to have sighted atomic weapons tests on the training ground in March 1945.
 Cläre Werner, for example, a former administrator of the adjacent Veste Wachsenburg, assured officials that she had seen a glowing light, as bright "as hundreds of bolts of lightning," red inside and yellow on the outside, at approximately 9:30 p.m. on March 4, 1945.
 Werner went on to describe how a powerful squall had moved across the mountains.
 The next day, she said, she and others in the areas had had nosebleeds, headaches, and sensations of pressure in their ears.
 She also claimed that she had heard another loud noise on March 12 at 10:15 p.m.

 A book by Rainer Karlsch, Hitlers Bombe, published in 2005, alleges that Kurt Diebner's team tested some type of nuclear related device in Ohrdruf, which is very close to Jonastal.
-Moreover, Ohrdruf is located at the end of the hill, which starts at Jonas Valley and where there are still the remains of excavations and blocked tunnels.
-Ohrdruf itself is located at almost the same elevation as the excavation site.
-It is suggested that there were tunnel exits somewhere around Ohrdruf too.
-The existence of easy transportation links and a railway in Ohrdruf may support this approach.
-Documents on which Karlsch's book is based shed light on the motivations of the German scientists working on the paths of nuclear reactors and isotope separation; the historian of science Mark Walker also published his analysis in 2005.

 The area has also been searched for the legendary Amber Room.
 The Amber Room was located in the Catherine Palace in Tsarskoye Selo near Saint Petersburg.
 It was a spectacularly beautiful room sometimes called the "Eighth Wonder of the world."
 The Amber Room was looted during World War II by Nazi Germany and brought to Königsberg.
 Knowledge of its whereabouts was lost in the chaos at the end of the war.